plotly/plotly.github.io/_posts/plotly2/2016-06-23-how-to-save-export-and-share.md

     - copy: "You have the option of saving your PLOT and DATA as PUBLIC or PRIVATE.
 For more information on how sharing works, including the difference between private, public and secret sharing, click [here](http://help.plot.ly/how-sharing-works-in-plotly/)."
       img: "![Save pop-up](../static/images/how-to-save-export-and-share/Save_Pop_Up.png)"

- - title: Export Your Data
+ - title: Export Your Data as a Static Image
    sub-steps:
     - copy: "Once you’ve saved your plot, you can export it."
       img: "![Export tab main screen](../static/images/how-to-save-export-and-share/Export_Main_Screen.png)"